gorrillamcd/Armory/README.md

 While the TODO list is a good place to start, there's a few other things that should be mentioned:

 1. I'm just beginning in web development and learning Rails.
-Go easy on me but please don't hesitate to offer criticisms.
+Don't be mean about it but please don't hesitate to offer criticisms.
 2. Refactoring!
 I know there are many aspects of the code that could be improved, so this would be a major help.
 3. Testing: Every pull request should also include the appropriate tests.
 Tests for existing features will be written soon.